Ted Kennedy

-Edward Moore Kennedy (February 22, 1932 – August 25, 2009) was an American lawyer and politician who served as a United States senator from Massachusetts for almost 47 years, from 1962 until his death in 2009.
-A member of the Democratic Party and the prominent political Kennedy family, he was the second most senior member of the Senate when he died.
-He is ranked fifth in United States history for length of continuous service as a senator.
-Kennedy was the younger brother of President John F. Kennedy and U.S. attorney general and U.S. senator Robert F. Kennedy.
-He was the father of Congressman Patrick J. Kennedy.
+Edward Moore Kennedy (February 22, 1932 – August 25, 2009) was an American lawyer and politician from Massachusetts who served as a member of the United States Senate from 1962 to his death in 2009.
+A member of the Democratic Party and the prominent Kennedy family, he was the second-most-senior member of the Senate when he died.
+He is ranked fifth in U.S. history for length of continuous service as a senator.
+Kennedy was the younger brother of President John F. Kennedy and U.S. attorney general and U.S. senator Robert F. Kennedy, and the father of U.S. representative Patrick J. Kennedy.

 After attending Harvard University and earning his law degree from the University of Virginia, Kennedy began his career as an assistant district attorney in Suffolk County, Massachusetts.
-Kennedy was 30 years old when he first entered the Senate, winning a November 1962 special election in Massachusetts to fill the vacant seat previously held by his brother John, who had taken office as the US president.
-He was elected to a full six-year term in 1964 and was later re-elected seven more times.
-The Chappaquiddick incident in 1969 resulted in the death of his automobile passenger, Mary Jo Kopechne.
-He pleaded guilty to a charge of leaving the scene of an accident and later received a two-month suspended sentence.
-The incident and its aftermath hindered his chances of ever becoming president.
-He ran in 1980 in the Democratic primary campaign for president, but lost to the incumbent president, Jimmy Carter.
+He won a November 1962 special election in Massachusetts to fill the vacant seat previously held by his brother John, who had taken office as the U.S. president.
+He was elected to a full six-year term in 1964 and was re-elected seven more times.
+After the Chappaquiddick incident in 1969 resulted in the death of his automobile passenger, Mary Jo Kopechne, Kennedy pleaded guilty to a charge of leaving the scene of an accident and received a two-month suspended sentence.
+The incident and its aftermath hindered his chances of becoming president.
+He ran in 1980 in the Democratic primary campaign for the party's nomination, but lost to the incumbent president, Jimmy Carter.